KimTaehee/Zigeon/README.md

 ======

-if there is anything on the project, about mail to slhyvaa@nate.com.
+if there is anything on the project, plz mail to slhyvaa@nate.com.